adoptium/infrastructure/ansible/playbooks/AdoptOpenJDK_Windows_Playbook/README.md

 Note that the role will be skipped if it cannot find a `jenkins_secret` variable.
 The role will also not remove any previosuly created service using the previous JNLP process.

 The jenkins service should then be started.

+# Setting up Windows Dockerhost Machines

+There are a number of prerequisite steps, and preparation steps required when building a windows dockerhost machine.
+The user the playbooks execute has needs to have administrative permissions in order to have docker install and execute correctly.

+1. Log on to the Windows machine via RDP and run the `ConfigureRemotingForAnsible` commands listed in [main.yml](https://github.com/adoptium/infrastructure/blob/master/ansible/playbooks/AdoptOpenJDK_Windows_Playbook/windows_dockerhost.yml).

+1. Prerequisite Configuration Required For A Windows Docker Host

+The target machine must support docker for windows ( by utilising the containers ) windows feature, and also windows Hyper-V support.
+These do not have to be enabled, as this playbook will enable them, however if unsure, please perform these steps manually as enabling this features on machines that do not support them can cause issues.

+For Windows docker dosts the base machine MUST have a 2nd disk to be used exclusively for the docker data, the drive letter for this must be configured in the group_vars/all/docker_variables.yml.

+A recommended size of at least 150Gb for the docker data drive.

+# Running The Windows Dockerhost playbook

+Before running the windows docker host playbook [windows_dockerhost.yml](./windows_dockerhost.yml), a few variables need to be configured in the in the [docker_variables.yml](./group_vars/all/docker_variables.yml) file.

+Specifically these values should be set :

+ansible_password: ( The password used to connect to the machine )
+docker_data_drive: ( This should be set to the drive letter for the preconfigured empty docker data drive )
+jenkins_secret: ( This should be set to the jenkins secret used for connecting the agent to jenkins )

+Once all the above is complete, the playbook can then be run:

+ansible-playbook -i << path to hosts file >> -u << target user name >> ./windows_dockerhost.yml